qgriffith-zz/OpenEats/docs/config.rst

 #############

 This document covers the configuration settings for OpenEats2

 .. _database-config:

 Database
 =========
-To setup Django for your database refer to the 'Django Database'_ document
+To setup Django for your database refer to the `Django Database`_ document

 .. _Django Database: https://docs.djangoproject.com/en/1.2/intro/tutorial01/#database-setup